mintty/mintty/wiki/CtrlSeqs.md

 this escape sequence.
 With a second parameter, the progress value can be controlled explicitly.
-With only one parameter, automatic progress detection is enabled, scanning the current cursor line for a final percentage indication.
+With only one parameter, automatic progress detection is enabled, scanning the current cursor line for a percentage indication (x%) and enabled by a subsequent relative positioning (e.g. a CR return character) like in text progress indications.
-Note that automatic progress bar can also be configured.
+Note that automatic progress bar can also be configured (option ProgressBar).

 | **sequence**                 | **comment**                                 |
 |:-----------------------------|:--------------------------------------------|